PostgresApp/PostgresApp/docs/index.md

 you can ask [@PostgresApp](https://twitter.com/PostgresApp) on Twitter, or [open an issue](https://github.com/postgresapp/postgresapp/issues) on GitHub.

-When reporting bugs, let us know which version of Postgres.app & macOS you are using, and be sure to include detailed error messages, even if your issue seems similar to another one.
+When reporting bugs, let us know which version of Postgres.app & macOS you are using, and be sure to include detailed error messages, even if your issue seems similar to others that have been reported.